Fellowships

 - have demonstrated their commitment to addressing environmental challenges or to issues impacting Indian country through public service and leadership (with an emphasis on civility and consensus building).

-- intend to pursue careers in an environmental field, or in a health-related field or working on policy issues in Indian country.
+- intend to pursue careers in an environmental field, or work on policy issues or in health care in Indian country.

 How do you work with the NFP?